 The Dutch Supreme Court affirmed the substance of that ruling in November 2021, referring one minor remaining issue to the Court of Appeal in Amsterdam.
 The Amsterdam Court of Appeal dismissed Russia's final setting aside claim on February 20th, 2024.
-The decision by the Dutch Supreme Court in the appeal filed by Russia against the latter judgment is expected in autumn this year.
+The Dutch Supreme Court's definite ruling in this matter is expected on October 17, 2025.